 - These credit hours may be a combination of VIGH global health courses or other approved courses that have relevance to global health.

 - Students may individually tailor and/or design electives in consultation with faculty mentors.

 - Practicum, thesis, research immersion, and individual learning courses that have relevance to global health may be approved for Certificate credit.

-- Global health fieldwork can satisfy up to 6 elective credit hours (see Field Experience section below for more information).
+- Global health fieldwork can satisfy up to 6 elective credit hours.

 - Students wishing to count a non-VIGH course towards the Certificate should complete the Course Proposal form in which they explain how the course relates to the Certificate objectives (listed above in a previous section) and describe their final course deliverable, which must relate to global health.